Keith Edelman: Business

 Keith Edelman graduated from UMIST in 1971 with a BSc (Hons) in management sciences.
 He then worked for Rank Xerox, IBM and Fiat before joining Bank of America in 1978.
-Starting as Planning Manager, EMEA Division and then Finance Director, UK and Nordic Region, he eventually became managing director of Bank of America Finance.
+Starting as planning manager, EMEA Division and then finance director, UK and Nordic Region, he eventually became managing director of Bank of America Finance.

 In 1983, he joined Grand Metropolitan as a UK strategic director/director of finance, Foods Division.
-In 1985, he joined the Ladbroke Group as Corporate Planning Director and completed the major acquisitions and disposals for the Group these included the acquisitions of Hilton International, Texas Homecare Plc, Thomson T Line Plc and Gable House Properties Plc.
+In 1985, he joined the Ladbroke Group as corporate planning director and completed the major acquisitions and disposals for the group; these included the acquisitions of Hilton International, Texas Homecare Plc, Thomson T Line Plc and Gable House Properties Plc.
 Following the acquisition of Hilton he became chair of Texas Homecare, a chain of DIY stores.
 In 1991, he left to become managing director of Carlton Communications and in 1993 group chief executive of Storehouse plc which included Mothercare and BHS.

-He has also held a number of non-executive appointments, including Eurotunnel (Audit & Remuneration Committees 1994–2004), Haberdashers' Aske's School (Governor 1994–2005), where he was a pupil from prep school through A Levels, Include (Director (Charity) 1997–2001), Glenmorangie (Chairman 2002–2005), Qualceram Shires plc (Director 2005 to 2009) and Arnotts Holdings (2009–2010), Chairman Goals Soccer Centres plc (2013-2016), Senior Independent Director of Supergroup (2009-2018), Non Executive Director of Safestore (2009-2016), Senior Independent Director of Thorntons Plc(2012-2015).
-Currently he is Chairman Revolution Bars Group Plc, Chairman Pennpetro Group plc, Senior Independent Director Headlam Group Plc, Non Executive Chairman Altitude Group Plc and a Director of the London Legacy Development Corporation.
+He has also held a number of non-executive appointments, including Eurotunnel (Audit & Remuneration Committees 1994–2004), Haberdashers' Aske's School (governor 1994–2005), where he was a pupil from prep school through A Levels, include (director (charity) 1997–2001), Glenmorangie (chairman 2002–2005), Qualceram Shires plc (cirector 2005 to 2009) and Arnotts Holdings (2009–2010), chairman Goals Soccer Centres plc (2013–2016), senior independent director of Supergroup (2009–2018), non-executive director of Safestore (2009–2016), senior independent director of Thorntons Plc(2012–2015).
+Currently he is chairman Revolution Bars Group Plc, chairman Pennpetro Group plc, senior independent director Headlam Group Plc, non-executive chairman Altitude Group Plc and a director of the London Legacy Development Corporation.